 Normalization of DNA methylation beta-values

 Among average 485,000 CpG sites reported in the methylation array, approximately, 400,000 probes have valid beta (i.e., methylation fraction) values.
 In order to correct the technical issues caused by the Illumina type 2 probe, we used the beta mixture quantile dilation (BMIQ) method [https://academic.oup.com/bioinformatics/article/29/2/189/204142] to obtain a normalized methylation value at each CpG site.
-The strategy involves the application of a three-state beta-mixture model to assign probes to methylation states, subsequent transformation of probabilities into quantiles and finally a methylation-dependent dilation transformation to preserve the monotonicity and continuity of the data.

 Correlation between predicted polyA usage ratio and CG methylation rate

-The samples where both beta values and polyA usage rate are available are considered.
-A normalized methylation rate is defined at each CG site whereas a predicted polyA is defined at a gene (or pair of genomic regions defined in the Section, “Predicting polyA usage in TCGA RNA-seq data based on our colon cancer cell line model”) which the CG site is belonged to.
+The samples where both beta values and polyA usage rate are available are only considered.
+A normalized methylation rate is defined at each CG site whereas a predicted polyA is defined at a gene (or pair of genomic regions defined in the Section, “Predicting polyA usage in TCGA RNA-seq data based on our colon cancer cell line model”) which the CG site is included in a region between the transcript start and end position with 5,000 bp extension.
 Over the multiple TCGA samples, we generated a scatter plot between methylation rate on the x-axis and a polyA usage rate on the y-axis.
 Pearson correlation (adjusted by Benjamini-Hochberg FDR 𝛼=0.05) is computed to quantify dependence or relationship between two variables.

 [Reference]

-[1] https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3546795/

-[2] http://isaim2018.cs.virginia.edu/papers/ISAIM2018_Deebani_Kachouie.pdf